Librarika/manual/docs/circulations.md

 * Please go to the `Dashboard -> Circulations -> Circulations` section.
 * Click on the `Quick Return` button.
-* Enter the accession number of the item you want to check-in.
+* Enter the accession number or isbn or title of the item you want to check-in.
 An auto-select list will appear with green / red indicators.
 Your item should have red indicator.

 	![Quick circulation form](img/circulations-check-in-form1.png)